ExaModels

 ExaModels.solution — Method

-solution(result, x)Returns the solution for variable x associated with result, obtained by solving the model.
+solution(result, x)Returns the primal solution values for variable block x associated with result, obtained by solving the model.
+The returned array has the same shape as x.

 Example